Tipping and service culture in Las Vegas

 • The Discreet Handoff

-Master the subtle art of tipping with a folded bill and handshake - it's classier than flashing cash and appreciated by service professionals
+Master the subtle art of tipping with a folded bill and handshake - it's classier and appreciated

 • Reward the Exceptional

-When someone goes above and beyond with personalized service or fulfills special requests, show your appreciation with a more generous gratuity
+When someone goes above and beyond, show your appreciation with a more generous gratuity

 • Free Drinks ≠ Free Service

-Those complimentary casino cocktails still involve service - $1-2 per drink keeps the cocktail server returning to your gaming spot
+Those complimentary casino cocktails still involve service - $1-2 per drink keeps servers returning

 • Daily Housekeeping Appreciation

-Leave a fresh tip ($3-5) each morning for housekeeping staff, as different people may clean your room each day of your stay
+Leave a fresh tip ($3-5) each morning as different people may clean your room each day

 The Don'ts